gatsbyjs/gatsby/docs/blog/gatsby-v1.md

 was processed then *pushed* into templates to be rendered into HTML.
 This is a simple pattern and works great for many use cases.
-But when you start working on more complex sites, you really start to miss the flexibility of building a database-driven site.
+But when you start working on more complex sites, you really start to miss the flexibility of a database-driven site.
 With a database, all your data is available to query against in any fashion you'd like.
 Whatever bits of data you need to assemble a page, you can *pull* in.
 You want to create author pages showing their bio and last 5 posts?
 It's